-2203.
-Elementary Greek I.
+2203, 2213.
+Elementary Greek I and II.

 An introduction to New Testament Greek.
-The course focuses on the forms, grammar, and vocabulary of Koine Greek for the purpose of translating and interpreting the Greek New Testament.
-Fall.
+The course focuses on the forms, grammar, vocabulary and syntax of Koine Greek for the purpose of translating and interpreting the Greek New Testament.
+GREK 2203 in Fall, GREK 2213 in Spring.